marianabocoi/kubernetes-goat-killer-koda/scenario01/intro.md

-This scenario is to focus on some popular mistakes by developers & DevOps teams when packaging the artifacts and application codebase.
-It has real-world impacts like a compromise of organizations and their infrastructure in the wild.
+This scenario focuses on common mistakes developers and DevOps teams make when packaging artefacts and application code.
+It demos real-world impact, similar to a compromised organization and their infrastructure.

 By the end of the scenario, we will understand and learn the following